At least 31 states set their one-day coronavirus case records in October - Local News 8

 At least 31 states set their one-day coronavirus case records in October

-October was a month of grim records in the Covid-19 pandemic, and as November begins, experts say the US hasn’t seen the worst of it yet.
+October was a month of grim records in the Covid-19 pandemic, and as November begins, experts say the United States hasn’t seen the worst of it.

 From Alaska to Maine, at least 31 states across the US reported at least one record-high day of new coronavirus cases in the past month, according to data from Johns Hopkins University.
-And 15 reported their highest one-day tallies of Covid-19 deaths.
+Fifteen reported their highest one-day tallies of Covid-19 deaths.

 “It’s the way we protect our neighbors and our communities.
 And we need to avoid crowds.
 We have to socially distance.
 You can’t go to a mass gathering now.
-We need to lower our viral footprint,” Dr. Jonathan Reiner, professor of medicine at George Washington University, told CNN on Saturday.
+We need to lower our viral footprint,” Dr. Jonathan Reiner, professor of medicine at George Washington University, told CNN.

 October was unprecedented for several recorded metrics associated with the pandemic.